Inter-valley coherent order and isospin fluctuation mediated superconductivity in rhombohedral trilayer graphene: Details of self-consistent Hartree-Fock calculations

 Depending on which symmetries are explicitly enforced, we find several self-consistent solutions that can be grouped into four categories: (i) a `half-metal', including a spin polarized (SP) state that breaks the global SU(2)$_s$ symmetry, a valley polarized (VP) state that breaks the spinless time-reversal $\tilde{\mathcal{T}}$, and a spin-valley locked (SVL) state that breaks both global SU(2)$_s$ and $\tilde{\mathcal{T}}$ but preserves their combination, (ii) a spin-singlet/triplet IVC ``half-metal'' that breaks U(1)$_v$ but preserves $\tilde{\mathcal{T}}$ and global SU(2)$_s$, (iii) a metal that breaks both global SU(2)$_s$ and $\tilde{\mathcal{T}}$, including a spin-valley polarized ``quarter metal'' (SVP) and a partially spin and valley-polarized (SP-v) state, (iv) a metallic IVC state that breaks both global SU(2)$_s$ and U(1)$_v$, including a spin polarized IVC ``quarter metal'' (SP-IVC) and a partially spin-polarized IVC (IVC-s) state.
 States within the latter two groups cannot be distinguished by symmetry, but they appear at very different hole doping.
 Close to SC1, the competitive candidates are SP, VP, SVL, spin-singlet/triplet IVC, SP-v, and IVC-s; and close to SC2, only SVP and SP-IVC are energetically competitive.
 Due to the enlarged SU(2)$_+ \times$ SU(2)$_-$ symmetry of the Hamiltonian, states within the first two groups are degenerate, so we only plot one example within each group.
 We note that SP, VP, and SVL are not always fully polarized for weaker interaction strength, and will adjust population between two spin/valley sectors to minimize energy.

-As shown in Fig.~\ref{fig:IVC}, the precise energetic ordering of the phases and the reconstructed Fermi surface topology are sensitive to the interaction strength, which is mainly controlled by the density of states $\chi_0$.
+As shown in Fig.~2 in the main text, the precise energetic ordering of the phases and the reconstructed Fermi surface topology are sensitive to the interaction strength, which is mainly controlled by the density of states $\chi_0$.
 However, across a wide parameter regime, SP/VP/SVL and spin-singlet/triplet IVC are close in energy and favored over a fully symmetric metal close to SC1, which is expected from the Fock energy gain.
 SP-v and IVC-s are even lower in energy close to the transition to fully symmetric metal.
 However, these two states are not observed in the experiment due to the Hund's coupling that is not included in the HF calculation.
 We will discuss the role Hund's coupling plays in this competition later in the SM.
-We also note that close to SC2, the SP-IVC phase (a ferromagnetic CDW in real space) can be energetically competitive with the SVP phase (Fig.~\ref{fig:SC2}).
+We also note that close to SC2, the SP-IVC phase (a ferromagnetic CDW in real space) can be energetically competitive with the SP-v phase (Supplementary Figure~\ref{fig:SC2}).